-At short time scales the majority of tropical rainfall occurs in intense rain events that exceed the climatological mean rate by an order of magnitude or more.
-Moist convection and the accompanying precipitation have been found to be sensitive to variations in water vapour along the vertical on large space and time scales both in observations 6,7 and in models. $^{8-10}$ This is due to the effect of water vapour on the buoyancy of cloud plumes as they entrain surrounding air by turbulent mixing.
+At short timescales the majority of tropical rainfall occurs in intense events with rain rates exceeding the climatological mean by an order of magnitude or more.
+Moist convection and the accompanying precipitation have been found to be sensitive to variations in water vapour along the vertical on large space and timescales both in observations^{6,7} and in models8-10.
+This is due to the effect of water vapour on the buoyancy of cloud plumes as they entrain surrounding air by turbulent mixing.
 We conjecture that the transition to intense convection, accompanying the onset of intense precipitation, shows signs of a continuous phase transition.
 Note that such a large-scale continuous phase transition involving the flow regime of the convecting fluid is entirely different from the well-known discontinuous phase transition of condensation at the droplet scale.
 We analysed satellite microwave estimates of rainfall rate, P, water vapour, w, cloud liquid water and sea surface temperature (SST) from the Tropical Rainfall Measuring Mission from 2000 to 2005.
-Observations from the western Pacific provided initial support for our conjecture: a power-law pick up of precipitation (the order parameter) above a critical value, w_c , of water vapour (the tuning parameter) was observed.
-We proceeded to test whether other observables also behaved as predicted by the theory of phase transitions.
+Observations from the western Pacific